Indian TV 'regulators' have a whinge at double entendre in comedy

 Abboud was also offended that filming for the episode took place in Israel rather than Beirut itself.
 But filming in

 Beirut would have been difficult since Homeland's co-creator, Gideon Raff, is Israeli and Israel's citizens are barred from visiting the city.

 BBC World News and other international broadcasters are being deliberately jammed by forces inside Syrian, according to the corporation's foreign editor.

 Jon Williams said that the BBC's international TV network was being blocked:

 BBC World News [is] being deliberately jammed from within Syria.
 Unclear who responsible, but blatant violation of international TV regulations.

 A statement frm the BBC said:

-The BBC, together with a number of other broadcasters, is experiencing deliberate, intermittent interference to its transmissions to audiences in Europe and the Middle East.
-Impacted services include the BBC World News and BBC Arabic television
+BBC, together with a number of other broadcasters, is experiencing deliberate, intermittent interference to its transmissions to audiences in Europe and the Middle East.
+Impacted services include the BBC World News and BBC Arabic television channels and

 The Paris based satellite operator said in a statement:

 This decision was based on reinforced EU Council sanctions and a confirmation